 Welcome to Preschool!

 Every day we practice writing our names at arrival time.
 Our MN Reading Corps tutor works with us one on one to make sure that we are using proper hand grip, using only an uppercase letter for our first letter, and using the correct writing form.
 We also try to write our own names on all station projects that we complete.
-This week we introduced students to the letter Hh.
-We use Jolly Phonics to create a short jingle to include what sound the letter Hh makes and we use our writing station to practice writing the letter Hh on our own.
+This week we introduced students to the sound of the letter Qq.
+We use Jolly Phonics to create a short jingle to include what sound the letter Qq makes.

 MN Reading Corps

 Mrs. Waytashek is gearing up to the last of the benchmarking for Reading Corps.
 We will send home your child's graph it is all complete.
 MN Reading Corps is an amazing program and we are lucky to have it and to have her!
 This is her fourth year in the program and unfortunately, Americorps has very strict policies that only allow tutors to complete four years.
 It is sad to see her leave the tutor position but it is exciting for Ms. Grace as she has been accepted to MN Reading Corps and will be taking over as the tutor in PreK next fall!